hkotek/hkotek.com/_posts/2026-01-26-translating-linguist-to-tech-skills.md

 There are some non-core parts of my job that I can try to liken to stuff as I used to do as a linguist, maybe stretching it a little.

 1. **Abstract writing** is like the little project proposals I've written to get intern headcount.[^3]
 2. **Budget management** is like budget management.
-If you do things like review and approve hours for hourly workers
+If you do things like review and approve hours for RAs or a lab manager or plan a budget to pay for your data collection needs or similar such things, that's something you may do in your tech job, too.
+3. **White papers** are like policy docs.
+I've had the chance to write some policy documentation in my job, mainly asking questions in the safety space ("what *should* an LLM do in Context A?").
+Maybe you've written similar documents for your department, e.g. around how data from Native American or other communities should be preserved and used; or how students in your department should be taught, etc.

 &nbsp;